Internectio/Locuscraft/README.md

 # Why Locuscraft?

 **The internet right now is a brain without a frontal lobe**, the part of the brain responsible for planning, decision-making, intellect, behavior, attention, abstract thinking, coordinated movements, and personality.
 We (the people) are each like a cell in this much larger organ we call the internet.
 Right now, all the cells aren't working for the larger organ, but are instead working for their own cellular needs, which is far more inefficient.
-The internet needs to evolve to a full blown organ that works at a higher-level for every cell that makes up its structure. **The internet needs a thought process, an attention span, a higher level of awareness, and the ability to make decisions (the correct ones) at a global level.**
+The internet needs to evolve to a full blown organ that works at a higher-level for every cell that makes up its structure. **The internet (humanity) needs a singular unified thought process, an attention span, a higher level of awareness, and the ability to make decisions (the correct ones) at a global level.**

 Locuscraft has the potential to provide this for the internet.

-We live in a world of corporations where money runs everything, and whomever has the most money has the most power.
-Power over everything from what we buy to our opinions and values.
-It doesn't have to be that way.
-Sure we can't just tear down the skyscrapers and put the rich in jail, but there is something we can do.
-Just sidestep them.
-Bypass their stubborn old ways.
-We can create our own community on the internet, create our own values, have our own opinions -  opinions not given to us by the media.
-We will grow and grow as they recede into history.
-It's simple.
-The world may be run by corporations, but the internet - the future - can be run by everyone.
+Why do we need this?
+With the information that whistleblowers have released in the past few years, we have learned that our governments, our coporations, our media all exist, not for their citizens or consumers, but to preserve their own existence, to increase their wealth and their power.
+They have extremely high influence over our purchases, our values, our opinions, and our daily lives.
+Thankfully, a new age of awareness has arisen due to the internet, but this awareness is limited and unrefined.
+We literally have the capability to govern ourselves on a global level with the internet.
+All we must do is create a place on the internet where anyone of any designation, any background, any belief can speak freely; a place that organizes and highlights our most important thoughts and allows us to reflect on them as a globe; a place where change can be outlined, voted on, and coordinated; a place where truth is taught, opinions are praised, and lies are denied; a place that doesn't seek to sell us something, but rather seeks to selflessly improve humanity.

+It *is* possible.

-Locuscraft's motto is "Learn.
+~~Locuscraft's motto is "Learn.
 Build.
 Share." because this is fundamentally how humans should live.
 Learn, then build something with that knowledge, then share our knowledge and creations to make the world better.
 These actions should be their own reward, but in a capitalist system, it's jacked up.
 We learn and build what's in a select fews' best interests, and we don't share our knowledge or creations unless people pay.
 This leads to road blocks where there shouldn't be any, crime, poverty, ignorance, waste, pollution, stress.
 Just open your mind and ask yourself, "are we really at the pinnacle of human achievement?"
 We're at the tip of the iceberg and the iceberg is melting fast.

 Locuscraft isn't going to fix everything.
 What it will do is give us a voice.
 It will allow us to see what we all really think, what we really know - not as a nation, not as an organization, but as a people, as a globe, as one.
 The internet has no borders.
 Therefore it is the key to our unity.

 By the way, you may be wondering why it's called "Locuscraft".
 This is partially a result of me finding a suitable domain space, but it has a meaning too.
 Locus means a place, a center, a focus.
 To craft is to build.
 Therefore Locuscraft is a single place to bring everyone together and build something together.
-I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.
+I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.~~

 #Where the Project is at